 This helped me take the personal touch (and even potential offence) out of the equation.
 I realised that it was all about a system and set of ways, and not individual people, even though individuals will naturally be involved up in these ways.

-(This is no way of course infers that Costa is in this situation and that Starbucks is not – it’s just an example.)
+(This is no way to infer that Costa is in this situation and that Starbucks is not – it’s just an example.)

 The point is that the ‘system’ of Costa is not good.
-Although individual workers are there just doing a job and not directly involved in this, when it all comes to an end and the company is penalised, then individuals will be affected on all kinds of levels from this - for example redundancy, loss of benefits like pensions, and even personal liabilities if they were knowingly involved in any of the bigger company ‘issues’.
+Although individual workers are there just doing a job and not directly involved in this, it all comes to an end.
+The company is penalised, then individuals will be affected on all kinds of levels from this - for example, redundancy, loss of benefits like pensions, and even personal liabilities if they were knowingly involved in any of the bigger company ‘issues.’

-Starbucks on the other and doing fine, although they are not as big and attractive as Costa upon first impressions.
+On the other hand, Starbucks is doing fine, although they are not as big and attractive as Costa upon first impressions.
 Again, a bit far fetched with Starbucks being who they are.

-Therefore, in simple terms, individuals simply need to move to Starbucks and all will be well - a job change.
+Therefore, in simple terms, individuals need to move to Starbucks, and all will be well - a job change.
 Still the same role effectively, but now under better covering and terms.